MaorZ/d3-Data-Spectrum/README.md

 d3-Data-Spectrum
 ================

-d3.js plugin that gives a very scaleble GUI component to see data in any type of wide spectrums ranges (Numeric renage, Time range and any other range you can think of) <b>Including Nevigating, Zooming, Sliding and more...
+d3.js plugin that gives a very scalable GUI component to see data in any type of wide spectrums ranges (Numeric renage, Time range and any other range you can think of) <b>Including Navigating, Zooming, Sliding and more...
 And it Supports a very wide ranges (up to 500,000 Cells in a single html page divied to 6 spectrums (My biggest test))</b>

 <b>[Example Page](https://rajesh-aranga.codio.io/d3Test.html)</b>